 Acute acetaminophen toxicity Treatment Acetaminophen poisoning can cause gastroenteritis within hours and hepatotoxicity 1 to 3 days after ingestion.
 Severity of hepatotoxicity after a single acute overdose is predicted by serum... read more is treated with N-acetylcysteine.
 Because chronic acetaminophen toxicity can be difficult to diagnose, use of N-acetylcysteine should be considered if no cause for acute liver failure is evident.
 Whether N-acetylcysteine has a slight beneficial effect on patients with acute liver failure due to other conditions is under study.

 Liver transplantation Liver Transplantation Liver transplantation is the 2nd most common type of solid organ transplantation.
 (See also Overview of Transplantation.)
-Indications for liver transplantation include Cirrhosis (70% of transplantations... read more results in average 1-year survival rates of about 80%.
+Indications for liver transplantation include Cirrhosis (70% of transplantations... read more results in average 1-year survival rates of about 84% (3 Treatment references Acute liver failure is caused most often by drugs and hepatitis viruses.
+Cardinal manifestations are jaundice, coagulopathy, and encephalopathy.
+Diagnosis is clinical.
+Treatment is mainly supportive... read more ).
 Transplantation is thus recommended if prognosis without transplantation is worse.
 However, prediction is difficult and scores, such as King's College criteria and the APACHE II (Acute Physiologic Assessment and Chronic Health Evaluation II) score, are not sufficiently sensitive and specific to be used as the only criteria for transplantation; thus, they are used as adjuncts to clinical judgment (eg, based on risk factors).

 Further information regarding acute liver failure can be found in the European Association for the Study of the Liver (EASL) guidelines.

-The most common causes of acute liver failure are viral hepatitis (in developing countries) and drugs and toxins (in developed countries).
+The most common causes of acute liver failure are viral hepatitis (in countries where sanitation is poor) and drugs and toxins (in countries that have effective sanitation).

 Acute liver failure is characterized by jaundice, coagulopathy, and encephalopathy.

-Confirm the diagnosis by finding prolongation of PT or clinical manifestations of encephalopathy in patients with hyperbilirubinemia and elevated aminotransferase levels.
+Confirm the diagnosis by finding prolongation of INR and clinical manifestations of encephalopathy in patients with hyperbilirubinemia and elevated aminotransferase levels.